- 7 Hacks to Pay Off Your Student Loans Fast

 HACK #7.
 Save Automatically

 They never transfer more than you can afford, so you don’t have to worry about over-drafting your bank account.
-In fact, they have a no-overdraft guaranteeI’ve been using them for a few months now and have saved over $200.
+They have a no-overdraft guaranteeI’ve been using them for a few months now and have saved over $200.

 The best part is everything is done over text messages.
 Digit texts you when it’s saving you money, and you can text it when you want to withdraw.
 If you text questions to Digit that it can’t automatically handle, a real person responds.
 It’s like a concierge for your bank account!